-To help strengthen retention of new product skills, training should be timed to anticipate the operational status of the product and go-live.
-Personnel should be ready to execute in support of User Acceptance Testing (UAT) or end-to-end testing.
-We recommend that this testing be focused on superusers, or the most experienced users from each functional area.
-Importantly, these individuals can subsequently provide support during the broader training phase for all remaining system users.
+To help strengthen users' retention of new-product skills, training should be timed to anticipate the operational status of the product and go-live, and personnel should be ready to execute in support of User Acceptance Testing (UAT) or end-to-end testing prior to training.
+We recommend that this testing be focused on superusers, aka the most experienced users from each functional area.
+This can help in the documentation of successful test cases and can also provide early warning of system-process errors in training.
+These individuals also can provide support during the broader training phase for all remaining users.

-Training should coincide with the functional area that will next begin using the system.
-For example, membership resources may be the first to start using the system, while others who only need to know how to look for information may be the last.
-When scheduling end-user training, take into consideration operational ramifications and involve the managers of the departments affected.
+Training should coincide with the next functional area that will begin using the system.
+For example, membership resources may be the first to start using the system, while others who only need to know how to look for information may be last.
+When scheduling end user training, take into consideration operational ramifications and involve the managers of the affected departments.
+It is best practice to develop a training calendar and analyze the staffing impacts in order to assure the staff is relieved from day-to-day duties while training.
+Training outside the department can reduce interruptions and distraction.

-Each organization has different needs when it comes to training and training program development.
-We at Change Healthcare have assisted organizations in a variety of capacities, from the development of training strategies to educational material creation and training delivery.
+Each organization has different needs when it comes to training and training-program development.
+We at Change Healthcare have assisted organizations in a variety of training capacities, from the development of training strategies to creating educational materials and training delivery.

 A good training strategy provides the foundation for user acceptance and helps ensure the system will be used as intended.
-It can also help prevent many of the pitfalls frequently associated with system implementations and thus allow organizations to maximize their return on a significant, long-term investment.
+It can also help prevent many of the pitfalls frequently associated with system implementations so as to allow organizations to maximize their return on a significant, long-term investment.